CalebBlack/Node-Power/README.md

 ## Node Power

-Node.js library for creating interfaces using websockets and React.js
+Node.js library for fully automatically generating and connecting web interfaces using Express REST API, Socket.io and React.js with a simple setup through a simple schema setup.

 Example Setup: